siddydutta/ics-anomaly-explanation/README.md

 ### ICS Anomaly Attributions

-Uses the results from the [ICS Anomaly Attributions](https://github.com/siddydutta/ics-anomaly-attribution) repository to process top-K attributions for each attack.
+Uses the attributoin results from the [ICS Anomaly Attributions](https://github.com/siddydutta/ics-anomaly-attribution) repository to process top-K attributions for each attack.

 ```shell